Range Rover review

 Used car tests

-It comes in standard (SWB) and long wheelbases (LWB), although the LWB is only available on higher-specification cars.
-The trim range starts with Vogue, then goes through Vogue SE, Autobiography, SVAutobiography Dynamic and SVAutobiography trims.
-However, the SV versions are significantly more expensive than an Autobiography model with the same engine and offer more in-depth personalisation options.
+The Range Rover itself comes in standard and long wheelbases (LWB), although the LWB is only available on higher-specification cars.
+The trim range starts with Vogue, then goes through Vogue SE, Autobiography, SVAutobiography Dynamic and SVAutobiography LWB trims.
+However, the SV - for Special Vehicles - versions are significantly more expensive than an Autobiography model with the same engine and offer more in-depth personalisation options.
 More recently, Land Rover has added the Range Rover Fifty anniversary edition, along with the Westminster, Westminster Black and the SVAutobiography Dynamic Black versions.

 The most powerful cars come with Jaguar Land Rover's 5.0-litre supercharged V8 petrol engine.
 In SVAutobiography cars, it's the most powerful version that's shared with the Jaguar F-Type R and Range Rover Sport SVR, although thanks to the car's sheer size, Land Rover quotes the same acceleration figures as the regular 5.0-litre.
 Permanent four-wheel drive and an eight-speed automatic transmission are standard across the model range.